-It is required that you review and accomplish the acknowledgment form at the back of the handbook and return the form.
+After you've read this entire Employee Handbook and Orientation it is a company requirement that you sign the Employee Handbook and Orientation Acknowledgement at the back of the handbook and return the form.
 It will be kept on file for our records.
+Thank you.